gfalcone/serveml/docs/index.md

 ## Libraries supported

-`mlserve` is designed to support any Machine Learning library you want to use.
+`serveml` is designed to support any Machine Learning library you want to use.

 As it is tightly coupled with MLflow to handle model retrieving, it supports all libraries supported by MLflow out-of-the-box.'